-Join Sean Adams for an in-depth discussion in this video Mailing labels and other pieces, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video Mailing labels and other pieces, part of Layout and Composition: Marketing Collateral.

 …And now we move onto the stationery system option package.…In addition to the basic elements of the…system, the letterhead, business card, envelope and mailing label,…your client may need items such as a fax form, memo form, note card or name label.…One of my favorite items in this system, is the mailing label.…This is the piece that has a sticky backside and…can be affixed to a blank, large envelope, tube, or box.…I love using the same paper stock as the letterhead and other items.…